konsumer/wokka/README.md

         }
     }

 This will make the default target your local [couchdb][couchdb].
-To push your app, put this:
+To push your app, do this:

     wokka push